Skip to main content

 * Checked bag calculation: Based on $40/bag each direction on Air Canada.
 For a family of 4 taking 1 round-trip per year with on average 3 bags, that's $240 in avoided fees.
 Two trips = $480.
 Each cardholder's number will depend entirely on how often you fly Air Canada and how many people travel with you.

-Two benefits I've used consistently: free checked bags on Air Canada, and the knowledge that travel insurance is in place.
+Two benefits I've used consistently are free checked bags on Air Canada, and built-in travel insurance.
 Fortunately, I haven't had to make a claim but I also haven't paid separately for travel insurance in three years.
 Both have real value.

-Two benefits I've never touched: the NEXUS rebate and any lounge access (not available on this tier).
-If your lifestyle includes those perks, the card's value goes higher.
+One benefit I've never used is the NEXUS rebate.
+If your lifestyle includes perks like that, the card's value increases.
 If it doesn't, you're leaving money on the table and that gap matters when evaluating the annual fee.

 Scenario Annual Benefits Value Annual Fee Net Value